 Roman children played with wooden or clay dolls and hoops.
 They also played ball games and board games.
 They also played with toy carts and with animal knuckle bones.

 Children from noble families saw little of their parents.
 When they were very young nurses looked after them.
 When they were about 7 they were sent to live with another noble household.
 Boys became pages and had to wait on lords and ladies.
 They also learned to fight.
 At 14 a boy became a squire and at 21 a knight.
 Girls learned the skills they needed to run a household.

-Childhood ended early for children in the Middle Ages.
-In upper class families girls married as young as 12 and boys as young as 14.
-They did not normally choose their own marriage partners.
-Their parents arranged their marriages for them.
+In upper-class families, young men and women did not normally choose their own marriage partners.
+Their parents arranged their marriage for them.
 Children from poor families might have more choice about who they married but by the time they were about 7 or 8 they had to start helping their parents by doing simple jobs such as chasing away birds when crops had been sown or helping to weave wool.
 Children were expected to help the family earn a living as soon as they were able.